kathiakshitha/Akshitha-Reddy/README.md

 ---

 ### 💡 Fun Fact:
-> I blend creativity with code — whether it’s training AI models or serving on the volleyball court!
+I blend creativity with code — whether it’s training AI models or serving on the volleyball court!

-Thanks for visiting my profile!
-Don’t forget to ⭐ my repositories if you find them helpful 😊
 ---

 ### 🌱 Currently Exploring